seeam1026/SQL-data-exploration/Case study - Data Bank/README.md

 SELECT COUNT(DISTINCT node_id) AS unique_nodes
 FROM data_bank.customer_nodes;
 ```
+>Output

 |unique_nodes|
 |------------|
 |5	     |

+*There are 5 unique nodes in the Data Bank system.*

 ### **Q2.
 What is the number of nodes per region?**
 ```sql